 After completion of clinical trials of a new drug product, FDA and foreign regulatory authority marketing approval must be obtained.
 Assuming that the clinical data support the product's safety and effectiveness for its intended use, a BLA or an NDA is submitted to the FDA for its review.
 Since the early 1990s, the FDA has managed a user fee program whereby sponsors of drug applications pay a fee to the agency and the agency commits to meeting a series of performance goals designed to reduce drug review times.
 Generally, it takes one to three years to obtain approval.
 If questions arise during the FDA review process, approval may take a significantly longer period of time.
 The testing and approval processes require substantial time and effort and we may not receive approval on a timely basis, if at all, or the approval that we receive may be for a narrower indication than we had originally sought, potentially undermining the commercial viability of the product.
 Even if regulatory approvals are obtained, a marketed product is subject to continual review, and later discovery of previously unknown problems or failure to comply with the applicable regulatory requirements may result in restrictions on the marketing of a product or withdrawal of the product from the market as well as possible civil or criminal sanctions.
-For marketing outside the U.S., we also will be subject to foreign regulatory requirements governing human clinical trials and marketing approval for pharmaceutical products.
+For marketing approval for pharmaceutical products.
+The requirements governing the conduct of clinical trials and marketing approval for pharmaceutical products.
 The requirements governing the conduct of clinical trials, product licensing, pricing, and reimbursement vary widely from country to country.